 NSA and OSA

 However, in lieu of there being a representative and active gene bank, NSA and RBST have agreed to continue to maintain the archive until a suitable replacement can be created.
 This is in recognition that having some semen in store, albeit not always the most appropriate, is better than having nothing at all.
-The cost of maintaining the archive is currently shared by the National Sheep Association and Rare Breed Survival Trust – and steps are currently being taken to streamline running costs.
-As part of this process, volumes of semen from specific rams will be reduced.
+The cost of maintaining the archive is shared by the National Sheep Association and Rare Breeds Survival Trust.

 Between November 2020 and August 2022, the contents of OSA was thoroughly reviewed and rationalised.
 This mainly involved reducing the number of straws per ram to the accepted FAO (Food and Agriculture Organisation) level of 50 straws per ram, but also, where some breeds had straws from more than 25 rams stored, selecting which 25 to retain.In addition, all owners' shares (a hangover from when the NSP became OSA in 2009) where removed.
 This reduced the total size of the store and led to a better system of recording what is in OSA, for when it is called upon as a genetic resource in the future.

 For any questions about OSA, please email firstname.lastname@example.org.